A characterisation of the reconstructed birth-death process through time rescaling: Introduction

-\citet{gernhard} considered the RP backwards in time, conditioning it on having $n$ extant individuals at the present time and a given time of origin $T_\text{or}$. \citet{gernhard} noted a correspondence between this conditioned reconstructed process and a point process with i.i.d.\ speciation times; this is termed a \emph{coalescent point process (CPP)} as introduced by \citet{aldouspopovic} for critical branching processes.
-With this formulation, and using the results of \citet{thompson}, \citet{gernhard} then derived the density of bifurcation times in the RP, conditioned on $T_\text{or}$.
-Then, using an improper uniform $(0, \infty)$ prior on $T_\text{or}$ and integrating, \citet{gernhard} obtained an expression for the density of the $k$-th bifurcation time.
+\citet{gernhard} considered the RP backwards in time, conditioning it on having $n$ extant individuals at the present and a given time of origin $T$. \citet{gernhard} noted a correspondence between this conditioned reconstructed process and a point process with i.i.d.\ speciation times; this is termed a \emph{coalescent point process (CPP)} as introduced by \citet{aldouspopovic} for critical branching processes.
+With this formulation, and using the results of \citet{thompson}, \citet{gernhard} then derived the density of bifurcation times in the RP, conditioned on $T$.
+Then, using an improper uniform $(0, \infty)$ prior on $T$ and integrating, \citet{gernhard} obtained an expression for the density of the $k$-th bifurcation time.
+In this article, we consider the time to origin to be random, similarly assuming a uniform prior on $T$, and condition on the sample size $n$ at the present.

 Birth-death models differ from the coalescent in that they must explicitly incorporate the sampling regime used in obtaining the sample.
-Two main sampling regimes have been considered in the literature: Bernoulli-type sampling (where each extant individual is sampled independently with some fixed probability $\psi$), and $n$-sampling ($n$ individuals are sampled from the full population of size $N$). \citet{stadlersampling} analysed the conditioned reconstructed process with Bernoulli sampling and derived the joint density of bifurcation times for the sample (conditioned on the time of origin, or with a uniform prior). \citet{wiuf_bd} and \citet{stadlerswapping} further looked at the correspondence between a complete and incompletely sampled process, by transforming the parameters. \citet{lambert} showed that there is a relationship between CPPs with Bernoulli sampling and CPPs with $n$-sampling: to simulate a CPP with $n$-sampling, one can first draw a realisation $y$ of a random variable with a specific density, and then simulate a CPP under Bernoulli sampling with $y$ as the sampling probability.
+Two main sampling regimes have been considered in the literature: Bernoulli-type sampling (where each extant individual is sampled independently with some fixed probability $\psi$), and $n$-sampling ($n$ individuals are sampled from the full population, of size $N$ conditioned to be greater than $n$). \citet{stadlersampling} analysed the conditioned reconstructed process with Bernoulli sampling and derived the joint density of bifurcation times for the sample (conditioned on the time of origin, or with a uniform prior). \citet{wiuf_bd} and \citet{stadlerswapping} further looked at the correspondence between a complete and incompletely sampled process, by transforming the parameters. \citet{lambert} showed that there is a relationship between CPPs with Bernoulli sampling and CPPs with $n$-sampling: to simulate a CPP with $n$-sampling, one can first draw a realisation $y$ of a random variable with a specific density, and then simulate a CPP under Bernoulli sampling with $y$ as the sampling probability.
+We focus on Bernoulli-type sampling for fixed values of $\psi$, and then consider the limit $\psi \to 0$, which corresponds to the underlying population size (in the complete tree) growing to infinity.